 Further information regarding OSHA's VPP can be found on the Agency's website.

 In 1994, DOE developed and implemented DOE-VPP, which is closely modeled on the OSHA program.
 DOE-VPP is identical to OSHA VPP except that participation is open to contractors employed at DOE-owned facilities.

-The association works with DOE employees in national and regional offices to promote the department's VPP.
 DOE officials regularly attend and participate in VPPPA conferences, workshops and meetings.

 Section 18 of the Occupational Safety and Health Act of 1970 encourages states to develop and operate their own job safety and health programs.
 Currently, 22 states and jurisdictions operate complete state-plans (covering private sector and state and local government employees) and five (CT, IL, NJ, NY and VI) which cover public employees only.